Byont-Ventures/hackathon/Backend-Challenges.md

 - `require()` that the user minting is a human and not a contract

 **HINT:** For the third `require()`, you can make use of `msg.sender` and `tx.origin`

-### Msg.sender and tx.origin

-We have come across `msg.sender` a couple of times already.
-As mentioned in this [Stackoverflow article](https://ethereum.stackexchange.com/questions/113962/what-does-msg-sender-tx-origin-actually-do-why), `msg.sender` is the address of the account of which the current call is coming from, and `tx.origin` is the very first address in the calling chain.

-An example:

-1. You -> Contract mint

-- `tx.origin` == you
-- `msg.sender` == you

-2. You -> Contract A (calls contract B mint function) -> Contract B mint

-- `tx.origin` == you
-- `msg.sender` == Contract A

-So, what can we conclude from this?
-If a caller is a contract, the `tx.origin` is always different from `msg.sender`!

 ### Why are all these checks needed?